syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/tooltip.md

 ## Tooltip template

-You can use the [tooltipTemplate](https://ej2.syncfusion.com/documentation/api/stepper#tooltiptemplate) property to customize the content and appearance of tooltips.
-This enables you to add dynamic step information to the template.
+You can use the [tooltipTemplate](https://ej2.syncfusion.com/documentation/api/stepper#tooltiptemplate) property to customize the content and appearance of tooltips for providing a detailed information about the steps.